LukaszPlawinski/DigiShop/README.md

 ![alt text](https://digi-shop-ecommerce.s3.amazonaws.com/static/images/DigiShop-Image.png)

 The purpose of this application was to build Full Stack eCommerce  website based around business logic used to control a centrally-owned dataset.
-An authentication mechanism ahs been set up and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product, edit profile, possibilty to check orders.
+An authentication mechanism has been set up and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product, edit profile, possibilty to check orders.

 ### Main Goals: